Blosc/Btune-Genetic-tutorial/README.md

     pip install blosc2-btune -U

-# Genetic tuning
+## Genetic tuning

 To use Btune with Blosc2, set the `BTUNE_TRADEOFF` environment variable to a floating-point number between 0 (to optimize speed) and 1 (to optimize compression ratio).
 Additionally, you can use `BTUNE_PERF_MODE` to optimize compression, decompression, or to achieve a balance between the two by setting it to `COMP`, `DECOMP`, or `BALANCED`, respectively.

+**Note**: Most of the environment variables in this tutorial can be set in the `btune_params` dict in the `compr_bench.py` script.
+If you prefer to set them in the script, just uncomment the lines around line 21.
+However, you need to set at least the `BTUNE_TRADEOFF` and `BTUNE_TRACE` environment variables in the shell for Btune operation.

 For a trace of what is going on, set the `BTUNE_TRACE` environment variable.
-With that, go to a shell and type:
+With that, go to a (bash) shell and type:

 ```bash
 BTUNE_TRACE=1 BTUNE_TRADEOFF=0.5 BTUNE_PERF_MODE=COMP python compr_bench.py